 Pierce allegedly claimed a deceased boy as a dependent on her own tax return and attached to other false returns bogus birth certificates that falsely claimed deceased children as dependents.
 In addition to the CARES Act, Pierce also allegedly fraudulently submitted applications to the SBA seeking loans under the COVID-19 Economic Injury Disaster Loan (EIDL) program.

-The indictment, which was unsealed today, charges the named defendants with conspiring to launder proceeds of wire fraud that were stored on gift cards issued by retailer Target.
-According to the indictment, defendants Bai, Hu and Shi obtained over 5,000 Target gift cards from a group known as the “Magic Lamp.”
-Defendants Bai, Hu and Shi caused the gift cards to be distributed to “runners” like defendant Fu, who used the funds on the cards at Target stores in Los Angeles and Orange County and elsewhere to purchase, among other items, consumer electronics and other gift cards.
+According to the indictment, the three Chinese national defendants Bai, Hu and Shi obtained over 5,000 Target gift cards from a group known as the “Magic Lamp,” which they then distributed to “runners,” who used the funds on the cards at Target stores in Los Angeles and Orange County and elsewhere to purchase consumer electronics and other gift cards.

-Stephen M. DeBerardinis, 45, of Boston and Dedham, MA was charged with one count of transmitting in interstate commerce threats to injure a person; one count of tampering with a witness by intimidation, threats, and corrupt persuasion; and one count of tampering with a witness through harassment.
+Earlier this week, on Sept.
+29, a man from Massachusetts, Stephen M. DeBerardinis, 45, of Boston and Dedham, was arrested and charged with threatening an interracial couple via Facebook Messenger on Jan.
+6, 2021, the same day as the controversial Capitol Breach.
+More specifically, DeBerardinis was charged with one count of transmitting threats to injure someone via interstate commerce; one count of tampering with a witness through intimidation, threats, and coercion; and one count of tampering with a witness through harassment.
 DeBerardinis was arrested Sept.
-28 and made an initial appearance the next day in Boston federal court.
+28 and made an initial appearance Sept.
+29 in a Boston federal court.

-On September 29, federal agents arrested two Columbus Police Officers who served with the Department’s drug cartel unit.
-Marco R. Merino, 44, of Columbus, and John J. Kotchkoski, 33, of Marengo, Ohio, were allegedly involved in the distribution of approximately seven and a half kilograms of fentanyl.
-Merino also allegedly accepted bribes to protect the transportation of cocaine.
+This week’s roundup also includes a case in Ohio involving two Columbus Police Officers, Marco R. Merino, 44, of Columbus, and John J. Kotchkoski, 33, of Marengo, who were alleged to have been involved in the distribution of approximately seven and a half kilograms of cocaine, as well as a quantity Fentanyl.
+Both Officers served with the Department’s drug cartel unit, and were arrested by federal agents Sept.
+29. In addition, Merino is also alleged to have accepted bribes to protect the transportation of cocaine.

 According to an affidavit filed in support of a criminal complaint, Merino allegedly tried to recruit a confidential informant to traffic drugs with him.
 Merino allegedly promised law enforcement protection to the individual and said he could intervene if other law enforcement agencies attempted to investigate the confidential informant.